Ceftazidime Viatris (Ceftazidime (As Pentahydrate))

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Skin problems (rash, red spots, itching, skin lumps, hives, blisters, or peeling)
+- Skin rash, red spots, itching, hives

-- Swelling of eyelids, face, or lips
+- Swelling of the eyelids, face, or lips

 - Difficulty breathing